isomerpages/mse/_issues/8-safe-distancing.md

 ---
-title: COVID-19
+title: Safe Distancing
-permalink: /issues/covid-19
+permalink: /issues/safe-distancing
 ---

-# Safe Distancing
+# Safe Distancing for COVID-19

 Under Phase 2 of our re-opening, all members of public are required to adhere to safe distancing measures, as announced earlier by the Ministry of Health.
 These measures include: